JeffersonLab/UTIL_PION/README.md

 Included are the associated run lists as .csv files as well as shell scripts for running the analysis code and for submitting batch jobs to the JLab iFarm.

+Copy the files in the DBASE directory to DBASE/COIN/ in your main replay folder.

 ##############################################################################
 			SCIENTIFIC MOTIVATION
 ##############################################################################